 When Flick was announced as Bayern’s new head coach in 2019, he was hardly the big-name manager many would have expected.
 However, once again, this was a well-informed decision made by the Bavarians’ board.

 Hans-Dieter Flick would have been well-accustomed to the fans attending matches on Bayern Munich’s stadium, prior to joining the club in a managerial capacity.
 Flick played more than 100 matches in the Bavarians’ famous jersey between 1985 and 1990.
 His managerial career began in lower tiers.
 However, in 2006 he took on the role of Assistant Manager for Germany‘s national team, acting as Joachim Löw’s right-hand man.

 By 2019, Flick was ready for a change and accepted the offer to become Niko Kovac’s assistant at Bayern Munchen FC and ready to practice the taktik fußball he’d studied for many years.
 Following Kovac’s sacking later in the year, his assistant was presented with the opportunity to lead the first team.

 Hans-Dieter Flick’s style and philosophy

-While there’s not enough data to know for certain what Hans-Dieter Flick’s football philosophy, he has certainly embraced Bayern’s core tenants of play.
-These are based on dominating the game, retaining possession, and creating many goal scoring opportunities.
+While there’s not enough data to know for certain what Hans-Dieter Flick’s football philosophy is, he has certainly embraced Bayern’s core tenants of play.
+These are based on dominating the game, retaining possession, and creating many goal-scoring opportunities.

 Under Pep Guardiola, Bayern was a team that liked to build from the back.
 This approach has been re-embraced under Flick.
 The manager emphasizes positional play.
 The team looks to control the midfield area, with Goretzka and Kimmich dropping deeper in order to safely maneuver the ball into dangerous areas.

-Ball retention may the aspect with which Flick’s Bayern is most preoccupied with.
+Ball retention may the aspect with which Flick’s Bayern is most preoccupied.
 When in possession, the team looks to maintain superiority on all areas of the pitch, without moving the attacking players out of position.

 Bayern Munich’s tactics and formation